Alaskan Discovery Tour

 EXTEND THIS VACATION WITH A 7-NIGHT INSIDE PASSAGE CRUISE!

-You can choose to add a 7 night Inside Passage cruise to your itinerary.
-Boarding ms Noordam in Whittier, the next stage of your vacation begins!
-The Inside Passage cruise includes stops in Glacier Bay National Park, Juneau, Ketchikan, Alaska Inside Passage, and Vancouver.
+Your Alaskan journey doesn't have to end!
+Add a 7-night Inside Passage cruise to your itinerary.
+From Whittier, board the ms Noordam and cruise through Glacier Bay National Park, Juneau, Ketchikan, the Inside Passage, and Vancouver.
 Click here to view this extended itinerary option.

 Check out our Travel Blog for more tips and ideas for your Alaskan Discovery Tour!